 If this time the rental does not relate to your main residence, but to a secondary rental, you must once again approach the town hall to request authorization for a change of use.
 A necessary step that will then allow you to make a change of destination from local to hotel accommodation.
 Following this, your secondary residence will then be registered as a seasonal rental with the municipality of Paris.

-Once again, you'll get a number to put on your AirBnb listing or whatever other platform you use.
+Once again, you'll get a number to put on your AirBnb listing (airbnb à paris) or whatever other platform you use.
 Of course, the tourist tax will once again be present.

 What are the tax obligations as a landlord?

-However, if the income generated over the year does not exceed €760, you are not obliged to declare its income tax resources.
+However, if the income generated over the year does not exceed €760, you are not obliged to declare its income tax resources as a property owner.

 Thanks to the AirBnb platform, you have the possibility of renting your main residence on a short-term basis and in compliance with 120 days a year.
 With the site, you do not need to declare a change of use, the slightest permit or a request for authorization.